|Degree Level||Bachelor's degree followed by medical school|

 OBGYN is an acronym for physicians who specialize in obstetrics and gynecology.
-OBGYNs diagnose and treat disorders of women's reproductive systems, monitor pregnancies and supervise childbirth.
+OBGYNs diagnose and treat disorders of women's reproductive systems, offer birth control methods, monitor pregnancies and supervise childbirth.
 For many women, the OBGYN also serves as a primary care physician.
 OBGYNs, like all medical doctors, must complete several years of education and obtain licensure to legally practice in the United States.
 Let's take a look at the steps it takes to become an OBGYN.